dummy-image

 Why the Father of the Bride Wedding Speeches are Traditionally Important

 The father of the bride’s wedding speeches draws their importance from the fact that the bride’s family traditionally hosts the wedding or pays for it.
-However, as wedding protocols keep evolving, the sponsors of the wedding changes.
+However, as wedding protocols keep evolving, the sponsors of the wedding change.

 The Father of the Bride Speech Template